 Who is this Hero?
-It is the Ego, our Ego, yours and mine that is going to be the hero.
-The one who is required to go on a perilous journey to confront the demons that guard a great treasure, save the kingdom and in doing so transform ourselves along the way, not only saving the kingdom but marring the princess, live “happily ever after” and inherits the Kingdom.
-The princess is our own soul for men anyway.
-These stories came down to us from a time of gender certainty, times change and new questions are being asked of us around gender issues, especially now we are not totally dependent on men to provide and create a home.
-However, the beloved is still the beloved and in the Sufi and other the beloved is a code word for the divine that glorious transpersonal part of ourselves.
+It is the Ego, our Ego, yours and mine that is going to be the new hero.
+The one who is required to go on a perilous journey to confront the demons that guard a great treasure, save the kingdom, find the magic elixir, and in doing so transform ourselves along the way.
+Not only saving the kingdom but marring the princess, live “happily ever after” and inherits the Kingdom.
+The princess is our own Soul for men anyway.
+These stories came down to us from a time of gender certainty, times change and new questions are being asked of us around gender issues, especially now we are not totally dependent on men to provide and women to create a home.
+However, the beloved is still the beloved and in the Sufi and other traditions, the beloved is a code word for the divine, that glorious transpersonal part of ourselves.

-The Hero referred to here is our Ego, for both men and women, it is not only an invincible male.
+The Hero referred to here is our Ego, for both men and women, it is not only an invincible male but also the female who makes great sacrifices to sustain life.
 When there is a lack of proper initiation the formation of Ego and personality came at a cost to soul.
 That to is part and parcel of the incarnating process.
 Free will is given absolutely.
 Soul like Kingship is sacral, sacrifice is the verb form of sacred, the act of making sacred.
 Sacrifice is the ultimate expression of the Nobility of mankind.

 The lost mentoring moment.
 The old idea was that other older members of the community would hold our spiritual birthright until we were ready to receive it at about 14 years old.
 This would limit the damage to the ego soul duality or the head heart duality.
 Like when birds get ready to migrate they flock together to get ready for the journey.
 Our children flock at the Malls often just standing around not relating much to each other standing shoulder to shoulder looking outwards.
 What are they waiting for?
 Their birthright, who is supposed to carry that for them? the older members of the community.
 Not the parents.
 Where are they? not at malls where the children are apparently.
 While the children are not conscious of the need to get away from the confines and limitations of the parent’s house, including the education system, the children flock instinctively, waiting and open.
 Looking and searching for who or what might fill that void.
 A dangerous time for them and a damaging time for the soul, as the Ego is given free rein and encouragement to deny the Soul.
 Nobody wants to be accused of still being wet behind the ears or a woos.
 The mall has these elaborate hair dryers.
 So much pretending is going on, trying to be worldly, that teenage sneer of disdain.
 I’m feeling hollow unfulfilled waiting anxiously, on the outside I’m pretending to have my act together and I don’t need anybody.
 Boring.
 Boring is a code word for please talk to my soul, bring me toward an understanding of my purpose in life, see me, hear me, welcome me let me know what I bring is valuable.